AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >[!IMPORTANT]
   >
-  >Once upgraded to the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), the **[!UICONTROL Delivery duration]** parameter in your Campaign deliveries is used only if set to 3.5 days or less.
+  >This parameter is now managed by the Adobe Campaign Enhanced MTA.
+You must define a value up to 3.5 days.
 If you define a value higher than 3.5 days, it will not be taken into account.

 * **[!UICONTROL Resource validity duration]** / **[!UICONTROL Validity limit date for resources]**: this field is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).
 * **[!UICONTROL Mirror page management]**: the mirror page is an HTML page accessible online via a web browser.
 Its content is identical to the email content.
 By default, the mirror page is generated if the link is inserted in the mail content.
 This field allows you to modify the way in which this page is generated: